 Choosing a lightweight design will ensure the table can be manoeuvred with ease around the space, to create a sense of freedom and flow.
 Moveable kitchen furniture aids a small kitchen idea because it feels less restrictive.

 When space is limited smart design is a must.
 To afford the space for a small kitchen table try seeking a multifunctional design that doubles as a savvy small kitchen storage idea.
-This brilliantly clever design at IKEA, the experts of problem solving furniture solutions, provides additional storage while serving as a dining table.
+This brilliantly clever design, provides additional storage while serving as a dining table.

 The underside of the table features storage compartments to keep placemats, tableware and kitchen clutter – even laptops and home office must-haves if needed.
 The smart design also accommodates the chairs when not in use, to prevent them taking up valuable floorspace.

-'IKEA’s range of drop-leaf tables, such as the new KALLHÄLL table, can be pressed up against any free wall space, and extended only when needed' explains Clotilde Passalacqua at IKEA.
+'IKEA’s range of drop-leaf tables, such as the KALLHÄLL table, £199, IKEA can be pressed up against any free wall space, and extended only when needed' explains Clotilde Passalacqua, Interior Design Manager, IKEA.
 'The table also multi-tasks as storage where you can keep foldable chairs when not in use.'
 Genius.

-When your kitchen is lacking space any surface is valuable, whether it be for dining or preparing food – so how you organise a small kitchen is key.
+When your kitchen is lacking space any surface is valuable, whether it be for dining or preparing food, so knowing how you organise a small kitchen is key.
 By keeping the seating less formal your kitchen table can feel more flexible in use.
-For example small table placed adjacent to the units can create a galley-style kitchen and form more of a worktop when not being used as a dining table.
+For example, small kitchen table ideas placed adjacent to the units can create a galley-style kitchen and form more of a worktop when not being used as a dining table.

 Choose a similar style tabletop to the kitchen counter makes it feel even more forgiving – creating a sense of an extension of worktops.